thoughtspot/rest-api-sdk/sdks/typescript/ThoughtSpotRestApi.md

 # **exportLiveboardReport**
 > HttpFile exportLiveboardReport(exportLiveboardReportRequest)

   Version: 9.0.0.cl or later   Exports a Liveboard and its visualizations in PDF or PNG file format.
 Requires at least view access to the Liveboard.  #### Usage guidelines  In the request body, specify the GUID or name of the Liveboard.
 To generate a Liveboard report with specific visualizations, add GUIDs or names of the visualizations.
 The default `file_format` is PDF.
 For PDF downloads, you can specify additional parameters to customize the page orientation and include or exclude the cover page, logo, footer text, and page numbers.
 Similar customization options are also available for PNG output.  **NOTE**: The downloadable file returned in API response file is extensionless.
 Please rename the downloaded file by typing in the relevant extension.
 Optionally, you can define [runtime overrides](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_runtime_overrides) to apply to the Answer data.
 To include unsaved changes in the report, pass the `transient_pinboard_content` script generated from the `getExportRequestForCurrentPinboard` method in the Visual Embed SDK.
 Upon successful execution, the API returns the report with unsaved changes, including ad hoc changes to visualizations.
-For more information, see [Liveboard Report API](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_liveboard_report_api).
+For more information, see [Liveboard Report API](https://developers.thoughtspot.com/docs/fetch-data-and-report-apis#_liveboard_report_api).    **NOTE**: Starting with ThoughtSpot Cloud 10.9.0.cl release, the Liveboard can be exported in the PNG format in the resolution of your choice.
+To enable this on your instance, contact ThoughtSpot support.
+When this feature is enabled, the options `include_cover_page`,`include_filter_page` within the `png_options` will not be available for PNG exports.

 ### Example